Sidecar and Trike Wheelchair Restraints

 This is the track we use in our Toyota Hiace Van to secure our daughter’s wheelchair and commode.
 Easy to clean, I just use a banister brush to sweep the sand out and easy to click the straps in and out.

-To view the current price and learn how the Cargo Tie Down L Track can provide you safety and peace of mind: Click Here
+Learn how the Cargo Tie Down L Track can provide you safety and peace of mind:

 Qstraint Wheelchair Securement